ArduPilot/MAVProxy/html/_sources/modules/joystick.txt

 The first command will re-detect any joysticks in the system, whilst the second command will give the status of the currently loaded joystick.

+New joysticks can added by following the instructions `here <https://github.com/ArduPilot/MAVProxy/blob/master/docs/JOYSTICKS.md>`_